EIC-Detector/eic-rcf-utils/README.md

-    --out, --out=    path where to save merged trees --tree, --tree=  which tree to read from files --all            merge all trees found in first file passed (default behaviour) --help           print this message
+    --out, --out=    path where to save merged trees --tree, --tree=  which tree to read from files --all            merge all trees found in first file passed (default behaviour) --verbose        print the trees and files being merged --help           print this message

 ##### Examples